A Guide to Exploring the Maya Puuc Region in 2024

 Several more off-the-beaten-path sites in the region, including Xcoch, Mulchic, Aktún Usil, Sacbé, and Muna Sur, lay in the region’s surrounding countryside.
 But remember, these sites are not officially open to the public, so if you plan to go, it’s best to do so with the permission of a local ejidatario (farmer) who knows his or her way around.

-If you are looking for a guided tour of these or any other ancient sites in the Yucatán feel free to drop us an email
+If you are looking for a guided tour of these or any other ancient sites in the Yucatán feel free to drop us an email.

-Born in Mérida, Carlos Rosado van der Gracht is a Mexican/Canadian blogger, photographer and adventure expedition leader.
-He holds degrees in multimedia, philosophy, and translation from universities in Mexico, Canada and Norway.
+Senior Editor Carlos Rosado van der Gracht is a Mexican expedition/Canadian photographer, adventure leader, and PhD candidate.
+Born in Mérida, Carlos holds multimedia, philosophy, and translation degrees from universities in Mexico, Canada and Norway.